Meghan enjoying ‘honeymoon period’ with Harry since step back from royal duties

 Speaking on a podcast, Meghan said that she has been able to better appreciate her relationship with Harry.

-The Duchess of Sussex has said she is enjoying a new “honeymoon” feeling with Harry since the pair got “a little bit of breathing space” after stepping back from their royal duties.
+The Duchess of Sussex has said she is enjoying a new “honeymoon” feeling with her husband since the pair got “a little bit of breathing space” after stepping back from their royal duties.

-The pair started dating in 2016 and wed in 2018, initially taking on royal duties before deciding to step back from their roles in 2020, leading to strained relations between Harry and the King and Prince of Wales.
+The pair started dating in 2016 and married in 2018, initially taking on royal duties before deciding to step back from their roles in 2020, leading to strained relations between Harry and the King and the Prince of Wales.

-In an appearance on entrepreneur Jamie Kern Lima’s podcast, the co-founder of IT Cosmetics, Meghan described how she has been able to better appreciate their relationship since stepping back.
+In an appearance on a podcast from entrepreneur Jamie Kern Lima, the co-founder of IT Cosmetics, Meghan said she has been able to better appreciate her relationship with the Duke of Sussex since stepping back.

 She said: “You have to imagine at the beginning, everyone has, like, butterflies.